These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 Hormone therapy (also called endocrine therapy) Drugs that work in different ways to block the effect of oestrogen on cancer cells.
 Only used if the breast cancer is hormone receptor positive.

-HRT (hormone replacement therapy) Female sex hormones, either oestrogen alone or a combination of oestrogen and progesterone, can help reduce menopausal symptoms.
+HRT (hormone replacement therapy) A treatment containing female sex hormones – either oestrogen alone or a combination of oestrogen and progesterone – to help reduce menopausal symptoms.

 Hypercalcaemia Higher than normal levels of calcium in the blood.
 Can be caused by secondary breast cancer in the bones.